The Best Bixby Bridge Photo Ops

 December is the most popular month to pop the question, and if you’re among the many recently engaged couples, you’re about to kick off the New Year on a high note.
 The elation of getting engaged will only continue as you receive well-wishes from loved ones and attend celebratory brunches, showers, and bachelorette parties.
 The only thing that can rain on your parade?
 Actually planning your wedding.
 Take it from me—I recently planned a wedding and survived.

-While it’s exciting, the process can also be downright stressful, from researching the newest wedding trends and finding the best wedding vendors to determining the wedding budget and finalizing the guest list.
+While it’s exciting, the process can also be downright stressful, from researching the newest wedding trends and finding the best wedding vendors and coordinators to determining the wedding cost and finalizing the guest list.
 While wedding planning websites can help, there are so many minute details to think about and countless decisions to make, it’s easy to become overwhelmed.
-Plus, with the rise of Pinterest and Instagram splashing a couple’s big day all over social media, there’s mounting pressure to have the picture-perfect wedding.
+Plus, with the rise of Pinterest and Instagram splashing a couple’s big day all over social media, there’s mounting pressure to have the picture-perfect California—or destination—wedding.

 They’re seriously the dream team.
 So, we chatted with them to hear their top wedding-planning tips, learn what couples should look for in a wedding planner, and get the scoop on their favorite 2020 wedding trends.